S-01962

 Plain Language

-Deployers must implement and maintain a risk management policy and program covering all deployed high-risk AI decision systems.
-The program must specify principles, processes, and personnel for identifying, documenting, and mitigating algorithmic discrimination risks.
-Both the policy and program must be iterative and regularly reviewed and updated over the system lifecycle.
-Reasonableness is evaluated against NIST AI RMF, ISO/IEC 42001, or an equivalent framework, adjusted for the deployer's size, the system's nature and scope, and data sensitivity and volume.
-A single risk management program may cover multiple high-risk systems.
-Deployers meeting the conditions in subdivision 7 (developer contract assumption, non-exclusive data, and impact assessment pass-through) are exempt.
+Deployers must implement and maintain a risk management policy and program governing their high-risk AI decision system deployments.
+The program must specify principles, processes, and personnel for identifying, documenting, and mitigating algorithmic discrimination risks, and must be iteratively reviewed and updated over each system's lifecycle.
+Reasonableness is calibrated to recognized frameworks (NIST AI RMF, ISO/IEC 42001, or substantially equivalent standards), deployer size and complexity, system scope, and data sensitivity.
+A single program may cover multiple high-risk systems.
+Deployers that meet the conditions of § 1552(7) — where the developer has contractually assumed these duties — are exempt.

 Statutory Text